Better Than Ezra

-Better Than Ezra is an American alternative rock band based in New Orleans, Louisiana, and signed with The End Records.
+Better Than Ezra is an American alternative rock band based in New Orleans, Louisiana, and signed with Round Hill Music.
 The band formed in 1988 in Baton Rouge, Louisiana, and consists of Kevin Griffin (vocals and guitar), Tom Drummond (bass guitar), Michael Jerome (drums), and James Arthur Payne Jr. (guitar, keyboards).
-The band has released eight studio albums, most recently 2014's All Together Now.
+The band has released nine studio albums, most recently 2024's Super Magick.
 They are best known for their 1993 multi-platinum album Deluxe and the 1995 single "Good", which reached number 1 on the Billboard Modern Rock Tracks chart.